 Gray bars indicate periods of recession.

-More and more, real estate demand is driven by how much money potential buyers save.
-Personal savings were at an all-time high in 2020.
+As mortgage rates trend higher, a cyclical process begun in 2013, real estate demand is driven by how much money potential buyers save.
 What does this mean for future home sales?

 Trends in saving

-The 20% down payment was once the gold standard of residential mortgages.
-During the fevered years of the Millennium Boom, this became a quaint novelty.
-Buyers (and lenders) got used to the easy days of purchasing a home with 0% down, and seller-paid or financed closing costs.
-This low barrier to entry was seductively convenient for Millennium Boom buyers.
+The 20% down payment was once the gold standard of residential mortgage originations.
+During the fevered years of the Millennium Boom, the standard became a quaint novelty.
+Buyers (and lenders) got used to the easy days of purchasing a home with 0% down, and closing costs were either seller-paid or mortgage-lender financed.

-As we head into the 2023-2024 recessionary period, expect to see a greater reliance on savings emerge, with households saving when possible to make up for the economic turbulence of the ongoing recession.
+As we head into a recessionary period, expect to see a greater reliance on savings emerge, with households saving when possible to cushion themselves from the expected economic turbulence of a recession.

 Related article: